 - Time management is key here.
 75 minutes sounds like a long time, but it flies once you’re in there.
 Get loads of notes down and you can turn it into prose later.

 - Take five minutes to make a plan.

 - This isn’t an academic essay, so don’t treat it like one.
 The report must be clear and concise.
 Use plain English and headings to get your message across.

 - Don’t worry too much about the recommendation you make – there are no right or wrong answers, but ensure you back it up with evidence.
 Pick out a few (reliable) stats from the pack and use them to inform your analysis and support your recommendation.

 - Keep to the word count.
 Imagine that you’re briefing a Minister – they want the relevant information and they want it quickly.
 Don’t make them trawl through five pages when the same information can be communicated in two.

 - Last, but certainly not least: keep the competencies in mind and reflect them in your work.
 If you’ve booked on to the assessment centre, you’ll have a confirmation email with the competency framework and a grid showing where they are assessed attached.
 Read through the relevant competencies and the ‘positive indicators’ that show how you can demonstrate them.

-Your interview is designed to get to know you better, to see if you'd be happy with us and if HM Treasury is the right place for you.
-The best way for us to find that out is to see how you already demonstrate our values and the Civil Service Competency Framework.
+Your interview is designed to get to know you better, to see if you’d be happy with us and if HM Treasury is the right place for you.
+The best way for us to find that out is to see how you already demonstrate our values and the Civil Service Success Profile Behaviours.
 Quite simply, these skills are what you’ll need from day one as a Policy Adviser and are skills that you’ll be honing throughout your career in the Civil Service.

-Try to think about what the values or competencies might actually look like in real life.
+Try to think about what the values or behaviours might actually look like in real life.
 How would you put them into practice?

 In competency based interviews, it is useful to use the STAR technique.
 This means that when you answer a question, you describe: